dealii/code-gallery/CeresFE/Readme.md

 To run code
 -----------

-After running cmake ., add the -lconfig++ and -larmadillo tags into the CMakeCache.txt file:

-//Flags used by the compiler during all build types.
-CMAKE_CXX_FLAGS:STRING=-lconfig++ -larmadillo

-Then, run the executable with one argument, which is the config file:
+After running cmake and compiling, run the executable with one argument, which is the config file:

->>src/ceres config/sample_CeresFE_config.cfg
+$ceres ${SOURCE_DIR}/config/sample_CeresFE_config.cfg